 "Traditional" means that the traditional knowledge or cultural expressions are developed according to the rules, protocols and customs of a certain community, and not that they are old.
-In other words, the adjective "traditional" qualifies the method of creating traditional knowledge or cultural expressions and not the knowledge or expressions themselves.
-The term "traditional" means that the knowledge or cultural expressions derive from or are based upon tradition, identify or are associated with an indigenous or traditional people, and may be practiced in traditional ways.
-Traditional context refers to the way of using traditional knowledge or traditional cultural expressions in their proper artistic framework based on continuous usage by the community.
+In other words, the adjective "traditional" qualifies the method of creating traditional knowledge or cultural expressions and not the knowledge or expressions themselves.155 The term "traditional" means that the knowledge or cultural expressions derive from or are based upon tradition, identify or are associated with an indigenous or traditional people, and may be practiced in traditional ways.156 "Traditional context" refers to the way of using traditional knowledge or continuous usage by the community.
 An example could be the use of a ritual dance in its

-Model Provisions for National Laws on the Protection of Expressions of Folklore against Illicit Exploitation and Other Prejudicial Actions, 1982,, Part III.
+153 Model Provisions for National Laws on the Protection of Expressions of Folklore against Illicit Exploitation and Other Prejudicial Actions, 1982,, Part III.

-Model Provisions for National Laws on the Protection of Expressions of Folklore against Illicit Exploitation and Other Prejudicial Actions, 1982, Sect.2(iv).
+154 Model Provisions for National Laws on the Protection of Expressions of Folklore against Illicit Exploitation and Other Prejudicial Actions, 1982, Sect.2(iv).
+155 Nine Director de Caracteristica, Director de Caracteristic traditional context, as referring to the performance of the said dance in the actual framework of the rite.157

-Nino Pires de Carvalho, From the Shaman's Hut to the Patent Office: A Road Under Construction, Biodiversity and the Law, p.
-244.
+155 Nino Pires de Carvalho, From the Shaman's Hut to the Patent Office: A Road Under Construction, Biodiversity and the Law, p.
+244. 156 Or an elizated A set laise of the Law Patentian of Tarditional Outburgt Expressions, MIRO/OPT/(5/2)

-Consolidated Analysis of the Legal Protection of Traditional Cultural Expressions, WIPO/GRTKF/IC/5/3, para.
+156 Consolidated Analysis of the Legal Protection of Traditional Cultural Expressions, WIPO/GRTKF/IC/5/3, para.
 53.